[1] 2

 Let’s try to generate data from a multivariate normal distribution:

-is fast but fails for some problematic sigma
+mvnfast::rmvn is fast but fails for some problematic sigma values.
+In case it fails, we use MASS::mvrnorm instead:

-If something went wrong, find out where using traceback()
+If something went wrong, find out where using traceback():

 Break points allow you to look inside your function’s environment.
 Click next to a line of code in your function to activate a break point (a red dot appears):

-You may need to save the script and source it (press source
+You may need to save the script and source it (press source in the Rstudio toolbar)

 We can now browse the function environment in the console like we normally can browse the global environment.
-For example we can look at sigma
+For example we can look at sigma:

-to end the browsing.
+Press Stop to end the browsing.
 Don’t forget to deactivate the break point by clicking on the red dot in the script.

 Functions should be tested before they are used.